Wildstylez

 Joram Metekohy (born 7 January 1983), better known by his stage name Wildstylez, is a Dutch hardstyle DJ and record producer.
-Having previously released hardstyle records under the alias 'Seizure', Joram Metekohy had his first solo release as Wildstylez in 2007 on the Scantraxx sub-label Scantraxx Reloaded.
+Having previously released hardstyle records under the alias 'Seizure', Wildstylez had his first solo release in 2007 on the Scantraxx sub-label Scantraxx Reloaded.

 In 2010, he started the record label Digital:Age in collaboration with Noisecontrollers.
-After he stopped releasing on Digital:Age, and its subsequent collapse, Wildstylez had a string of releases on Q-Dance Records and also released many tracks for free via social media.
-In 2013, Wildstylez founded his own hardstyle label, Lose Control Music, under the parent label Be Yourself Music.
-As of 2014, he and Max Enforcer now release their own music through Lose Control Music.
-Later, in 2018, Wildstylez founded the label Art of Creation with Headhunterz.
+After he stopped releasing on Digital:Age, Wildstylez founded his own hardstyle label, Lose Control Music, later bringing on board fellow hardstyle producer Max Enforcer.
+In 2018, Wildstylez founded the label Art of Creation with long time friend and collaborator, Headhunterz.

-Throughout his career as a hardstyle artist, Wildstylez has made numerous collaborations with other hardstyle artists, the most notable of these being the influential Project One, which he formed with Headhunterz in 2008.
-He has also done collaborations with other artists such as Noisecontrollers, the Prophet, Ran-D, Alpha², Max Enforcer and D-Block & S-te-Fan.
+Throughout his career, Wildstylez has made numerous collaborations with other hardstyle artists, the most notable of these being Project One, which he formed with Headhunterz in 2008.
+He has also collaborated on tracks with other artists such as Noisecontrollers, Brennan Heart, The Prophet, Ran-D, Alpha², Max Enforcer and D-Block & S-te-Fan.

 History

-2004 – 2008
+2004-08: First Releases, Birth of Project One

 Joram Metekohy first started producing hardstyle with Ruben Hooyer in 2004 under the alias 'Seizure'.
 Together they had multiple releases on labels such as Sys-X Records, Blutonium Records, StraightOn Recordings and Scantraxx.
-In 2006, he was introduced to Scantraxx and began working on material with Alpha² that would eventually get a release on the Scantraxx sublabel Paint It Black under the name 'Outsiders'.
-In late 2007, having previously released on Scantraxx as Seizure, Metekohy had his first solo release as Wildstylez, "Life'z a Bitch/Missin'" on the Scantraxx sub-label run by Headhunterz, Scantraxx Reloaded.
+In 2006, he was introduced to Scantraxx and began working on material with Alpha² that would eventually get a release on the Scantraxx sublabel Paint It Black.
+At the time, the three artists released their music under the name 'Outsiders'.
+In late 2007, having previously released on Scantraxx as Seizure, Metekohy had his first solo release as Wildstylez, "Life'z a Bitch/Missin'" on the Scantraxx sub-label run by Headhunterz: Scantraxx Reloaded.